Fictitious assets are expenses presented as assets.

 Advantages:

 Accounting of Fictitious assets results in spreading the expenditure or loss throughout the period until its impact falls.
-Thereby the annual net income isn’t distorted.
+Thereby, the annual net income isn’t distorted.

 Disadvantages: